Linda Smith (comedian): Illness, death and legacy

-On 27 February 2006, Smith died as a consequence of ovarian cancer at the age of 48.
-She had been diagnosed with ovarian cancer three-and-a-half years earlier but, not wanting to be thought of as a patient or a victim, she did not want people to know.
+On 27 February 2006 in Wanstead, Smith died as a consequence of ovarian cancer at the age of 48.
+She had been diagnosed with ovarian cancer three and a half years earlier but, not wanting to be thought of as a patient or a victim, she did not want people to know.
 Before she died she chose that her funeral be humanist and her memorial at the Theatre Royal, Stratford East, on 10 March, was dedicated to the British Humanist Association.
 Her life and work were honoured at the British Academy Television Awards in 2006.
-The first episode of Dawn French's Girls Who Do: Comedy was dedicated to the memory of Linda Smith.
-A tribute edition of The News Quiz featuring clips of Linda's appearances and personal memories of her from other panellists was broadcast on BBC Radio 4 on 3 March 2006, hosted by Simon Hoggart.
+The first episode of Dawn French's Girls Who Do: Comedy was dedicated to the memory of Smith.
+A tribute edition of The News Quiz featuring clips of Smith's appearances and personal memories of her from other panellists was broadcast on BBC Radio 4 on 3 March 2006, hosted by Simon Hoggart.

-Two tribute gigs were held in her memory in 2006.
-The first took place on 14 May at the Lyceum Theatre, Sheffield, In Praise of an English Radical, the second on 4 June at the Victoria Palace Theatre in London entitled Tippy Top: An Evening of Linda Smith's Favourite Things.
+Three tribute gigs were held in her memory in 2006.
+The first took place on 14 May at the Lyceum Theatre, Sheffield, In Praise of an English Radical, the second on 4 June at the Victoria Palace Theatre in London entitled Tippy Top: An Evening of Linda Smith's Favourite Things, and the third was a midnight benefit gig at the Assembly Rooms, Edinburgh on 22 August.
 In August 2006, Andy Hamilton presented a BBC Radio 4 tribute entitled Linda Smith: A Modern Radio Star.
 An anthology on CD, entitled I Think the Nurses Are Stealing My Clothes: The Very Best of Linda Smith, was released in November 2006 as was a book with the same name.
 A tribute show of the same name was aired on BBC Radio 4 on 10 November 2006.
 Smith's sell-out stage show Wrap Up Warm has been available on CD since November 2006.
+A biography of Linda's life and career, Driving Miss Smith written by her partner Warren Lakin, was published by Hodder & Stoughton in September 2007.
+A tribute show, Linda Smith's Favourite Things Vol. 2, was held at the Victoria Palace on 28 October to coincide with the publication of the book.